On the alternatives to the ideal mathematical points-like separatedness: Discussion

 Does negating the 'static' picture of the SF imply the 'dynamic' CC\footnote{'Dynamic' ('static') typically means something that does (not) change over time (or, in general, at transitions from one state to another).
 For discussions on whether an event (or time) in itself, when there is no independent passage of time, can be considered 'dynamic' (or likewise 'static') see \cite{Jura2022,Lynds2003}.
 In short, the solution to this problem is in our view simply to find some better term that will work for the reader (our take: '(not) continuously changing').
 The point is that CC is simply something different from the familiar picture of states situated next to each other (possibly at distinct instants of time).}?
 Is it a unique alternative, or are there others?
-Rather than a simple, exact negation, we see CC as a generalization, with the separation of distinct points, which neither change nor persist, not interacting with the rest, being certain approximation (never realized exactly) and perhaps only a small subset of the domain that what we are trying here to find a way of thinking about and describing.
+Rather than a simple, exact negation, we see CC as a generalization, with the separation of distinct points, which would neither change nor persist, not 'interacting' with the rest, being certain approximation (never realized exactly) and perhaps only a small subset of the domain that we are trying here to find a way of thinking about and describing.
+How does this approach of ours relate to others, in particular such concerned with the very concept of 'point'?

-\section{Are fuzzy or point-free frameworks free from ideal points-like separatedness}
+\subsection{Are fuzzy or point-free frameworks free from ideal points-like separatedness}

-To our knowledge and understanding, different areas of what is called fuzzy mathematics, as well as different point-free frameworks\footnote{Like geometry, or topology, doing without the notion of point, replaced with some other objects.} (with various motivations behind their development, and being studied from different perspectives), from our perspective and for our purposes do not go far enough in this regard and still share the property of separatedness (which always sneaks in one way or another, as soon as we try to conduct any practical reasoning).
+To our knowledge and understanding, different areas of what is called fuzzy mathematics, as well as different point-free frameworks\footnote{Like geometry \cite{Gerla1995}, or topology \cite{Johnstone1983}, doing without the notion of point (at least as a primitive, primary one).} (with various motivations behind their development, and being studied from different perspectives), from our perspective and for our purposes do not go far enough in this regard and are not free from the property of separatedness (which always sneaks in one way or another, as soon as we try to conduct any practical reasoning).
+What some of these approaches (like the ones described in \cite{Gerla1995}) have in a sense in common with ours (regardless of the rather specific, general definition of 'point' that we employ here), is that they try to derive the notion of point from some other, more basic ones (in our case arguably also a more intuitive).

-\section{Can we possibly conceive an accurate mathematical model of the physical world that would not contradict our direct experience of this world}
+\subsection{Can we possibly conceive an accurate mathematical model of the physical world that would not contradict our direct experience of this world}